At a Glance

 Iredell County

-Purchasing a home with acreage involves factors beyond a typical residential transaction.
-Keep these key considerations in mind.
+Buying a home with acreage involves factors beyond a typical residential transaction.
+Five things to verify on every property tour.

 Zoning & Land Use